Pevsner Architectural Guides: Origin and research methods

-Buildings of England
+The Buildings of England

 The books are compact and intended to meet the needs of both specialists and the general reader.
 Each contains an extensive introduction to the architectural history and styles of the area, followed by a town-by-town – and in the case of larger settlements, street-by-street – account of individual buildings.
-These are often grouped under the heading Perambulation, as Pevsner intended the books to be used as the reader was walking about the area.
+These are often grouped under the heading "Perambulation", as Pevsner intended the books to be used as the reader was walking about the area.
 The guides offer both detailed coverage of the most notable buildings and notes on lesser-known and vernacular buildings; all building types are covered but there is a particular emphasis on churches and public buildings.
 Each volume has a central section with several dozen pages of photographs, originally in black and white, though colour illustrations have featured in revised volumes published by Yale University Press since 2003.

 Boundaries

-The boundaries of each volume do not follow a uniform pattern and have evolved with revisions and expansions.
-The original intention was to maintain whatever boundaries were current at the time of writing; in the first years of the survey these were the traditional counties of England.
-However, boundary changes to the London area in 1965 and the rest of England in 1974 meant that this was no longer practicable.
-As such there are now many variants: Cumbria, for example, covers the modern non-metropolitan countyexcepting the district of Sedbergh which although in modern Cumbria is included in the volume covering the West Riding of Yorkshire.
-Conversely, the Furness areageographically in Cumbria but traditionally in Lancashireis included, having been omitted from the predecessor volume, Cumberland and Westmorland.

-The six volumes currently covering London collectively represent the 32 London boroughs plus the City, which constitute the modern Greater London region, rather than earlier divisions.
-The entire volume on Middlesex was an early casualty of this rearrangement, as are parts of the revised volumes covering Surrey, Essex and Kent.
-Birmingham and the Black Country covers the area bounded by the modern West Midlands metropolitan county, but minus the Metropolitan Borough of Coventry and the rural part of Metropolitan Borough of Solihull.
-These appear in the revised Warwickshire volume, despite no longer being in that county.
-Hence Warwickshire now follows the boundary of neither the traditional nor the modern county.

-The Buildings of Scotland similarly features hybrid divisions, with volumes such as Fife and Lanarkshire and Renfrewshire reflecting their traditional county boundaries whilst Highland and Islands corresponds to the modern counterparts.
-The Buildings of Ireland has so far broadly corresponded to the traditional provinces of Ireland and is blind to the Border between the Republic of Ireland and Northern Ireland.
-The Buildings of Wales largely follows the post-1974 divisions.
+The volumes originally used the boundaries of the historic counties of England, which were current at the time of writing.
+They largely continue to use the historic boundaries, but have been partially updated to reflect changes in London, Birmingham and the Black Country, and Cumbria.
+The volume on the historic county of Middlesex, for example, has been superseded by three of the six volumes covering the Greater London area, whereas Tyne and Wear, which was established from parts of County Durham and Northumberland in 1974, is covered in the volumes about those two counties.